• Home

 License Re-Examination (Führerscheinprüfung)

-• Reasons for Re-examination: This penalty is usually imposed for offenses that show a severe lack of driving ability or pose a serious threat to road safety, like causing multiple accidents or driving under the influence with severe consequences.
+• Reasons for MPU: This requirement is often imposed for offenses that show a severe lack of driving fitness or pose a serious threat to road safety, such as repeated serious offenses, alcohol, drugs, or dangerous driving behavior.

 Common Traffic Offenses and Fines in Germany

 Estimating traffic fines in Germany can be tricky.
-Our traffic-acceptable calculator makes it easy, but understanding the rules and penalties is critical to avoiding costly mistakes.
+Our traffic fine calculator makes it easy, but understanding the rules and penalties is critical to avoiding costly mistakes.
 This chapter explains common traffic offenses, fines, and consequences so you can drive safely on German roads.

 Speeding Ticket and Speed Cameras